 Earlier articles stated that men did not pay tax on razors, it turns out they do.
 This has doused my fiery feminist opinions in water.
 The embers of my outrage over tampon tax, however, continue to linger.
 If tampons were used by the male half of the population would they be paying tax on them?
 Would men have to pay tax on a biological necessity?
 Having a beard or growing stubble is hardly objectionable so I understand a tax on razors.
-The consequences of women not using tampons during certain times of the months may, on the other hand, be far more objectionable in society.
-I can’t help but muse that if the majority of our policy makers were females, if women really did ‘run the world’ we would be able to opt out tax free.
+It’s more of an opt-in.
+The consequences of women not using tampons, during certain times of the months may, on the other hand, be far more objectionable in society.
+If many people’s refusal to talk openly about a woman’s menstrual cycle is anything to go by.
+I can’t help but muse that if the majority of our policy makers were females, if women really did ‘run the world’, we would be able to opt out tax free.

 For more information: http://www.bbc.co.uk/newsbeat/article/31299254/why-the-tampon-tax-is-here-to-stay—for-a-while-at-least